Strawberry shortcake, Scott Peterson: Bizarre scandal being compared to Maxwell jury

 Richelle Nice broke down in tears as she was asked about the 17 letters she wrote to convicted murderer Scott Peterson after helping send him to death row.

-Ms Nice, who was part of the 12-member jury that found Peterson guilty of the 2002 murder of his pregnant wife Laci and their unborn son Conner, was this week grilled in the witness box about whether she had profited from the notorious case, and whether she’d lied on a pre-trial questionnaire.
+Ms Nice, who was part of the 12-member jury that found Peterson guilty of the 2002 murder of his pregnant wife Laci and their unborn son Conner, was grilled in the witness box in March about whether she had profited from the notorious case, and whether she’d lied on a pre-trial questionnaire.

 Peterson’s lawyer Pat Harris alleges Ms Nice is a “stealth juror”, someone who deliberately masks their biases to ensure they are picked for the panel and then ensure a guilty verdict is reached, and are seeking a retrial for one of the most notorious murderers in recent American history.